eviltester/open-source-profile/slides-export.md

 ---

-## So Far Beyond code

-### There are so many ways you can share your knowledge and experience and contribute to the Open Sourcing of Value.
+## There are so many ways you can share your knowledge and experience and contribute to the Open Sourcing of Value.

 ---